High Road (Koe Wetzel song)

-"High Road" is a song by American singer Koe Wetzel, released on June 7, 2024, as the third single from his sixth studio album 9 Lives.
-It features American singer Jessie Murph and was also included on her 2024 studio album That Ain't No Man That's the Devil.
-It became Wetzel's highest-charting song on the Billboard Hot 100, peaking at number 22.
+"High Road" is a song by American singer Koe Wetzel, released on June 7, 2024, as the third single from his sixth studio album, 9 Lives.
+It features American singer Jessie Murph and was also included on her 2024 studio album, That Ain't No Man That's the Devil.
+The song peaked at number 22 on the Billboard Hot 100.